PedroAsantos/High_level_Content-base_Image_Retrieval/README.md

 - Object Character recognition

 It was also performed transfer learning to detect trees.
 The model used was darknet53.conv.74 and to train the model was used the Darknet implementation.

+For more information read the report.
+In the repository are missing two files, due to the size of them: yolov3.weights and frozen_east_text_detection.pb.